ErykNe/BookNook/README.md

 # BookNook

 BookNook is a web application that allows users to search for books and accessories, add them to a cart, and place orders.
-This application is built using Java and CSS.
+This application is built using Java.

 ## Features